chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 * labels
 * range indicator

-#### By simulating the charts that we found well designed and interesting with chrt, we could implement quickly many of the features that we wanted with a focus on quality.
+#### By simulating well designed and interesting charts with **chrt**, we could quickly implement many of the features that we wanted with a focus on quality.